 Novel Ways to Bind Software to Hardware Using AI

-By Prof. PE Gaillardon, CTO/VP of HW Engineering at Rapid Silicon
+By Prof. PE Gaillardon, CTO at Rapid Silicon

 Artificial intelligence and FPGAs have a synergistic relationship.
 The ability to customize accelerators in hardware, coupled with the abundance of DSP and memory resources in a flexible, configurable and fracturable array, lend FPGAs to be a graceful solution to highly complex arithmetic problems.

 Unfortunately, FPGA adoption in AI has been slower than expected.
 We believe the problem is twofold.
 First, most AI workload support is focused on fitting the AI algorithm to the FPGA.
 Mapping efforts focus on tweaking the AI algorithm to provide a best fit for the available FPGA architectures.
 Second, the approach to mapping the AI algorithm to an FPGA is a hardware-first exercise.
 However, AI is a prime example of the importance of software-hardware co-design.
 A graceful, easy-to-use software stack is much more valuable than optimized hardware mapping.
 This is especially the case for AI, where high-level frameworks are used for designing applications, and as such, the compilers, hardware templates and synthesizers must be in sync to ensure optimal data movement, avoid starvations, and achieve performance for real-time data processing.